DARIAH-ERIC/lexicalresources/Events/LexMC2017/Resources/XPATH/README.md

 - exploring all the polysemous entries in a dictionary;

 in all of the above cases, succinct XPath expressions will help you get to the specific data that fits your search criteria in a way that plain-text search could never do.

+In addition to being useful for studying dictionaries and extracting data from them, XPath is essential to know if you're planning to use XSLT - a language for _transforming_ XML documents.
+XSLT is applied to XML documents when we want to change them from one format to another (for instance, XML to HTML) or when we want to change something across dictionary (for instance, changing all `entry` elements to `entryFree` etc.)

 ### What do I need to work with XPath?